-The BT program in construction management allows students to specialize in commercial, heavy, residential and specialty construction and facility management.
-Students learn to organize, lead and manage the building construction business processes related to real estate, facility and infrastructure projects, all founded in Christian values.
-Alternatively, the Associate of Technology degree in Automotive Service is a two-year program both concentrate on skills required by the construction industry.
+The BT program in construction management allows students to specialize in commercial, heavy, residential, and specialty construction and facility management.
+Students learn to organize, lead, and manage the business processes of building construction related to real-estate, facility, and infrastructure projects, all founded in Christian values.

 During your first year, you'll help construct a real home.
 You'll be involved with

-the foundation, framing, wiring, pluming, and more.
+the foundation, framing, wiring, plumbing, and more.
 By your second year, you'll be

 combining this practical experience with business and management coursework.

-Once you've completed your bachelors or associate's degree, you'll be ready to sit for the following licensure tests:
+Once you've completed your bachelor's or associate degree, you'll be ready to sit for the following licensure tests:

 - general contractor